alreadydone/leela-zero-credits/README.md

 # Leela Zero Credits
-A fun reward system for production and decentralized verification of games to attract computing power and to accelerate progress of the Leela Zero project gcp/leela-zero.
+A fun reward system for production and decentralized verification of games to attract computing power and to accelerate progress of the [Leela Zero](https://github.com/gcp/leela-zero) project.